AkylDev/Telemedicine-System/README.md

 # Telemedicine System

-## Description

-The Telemedicine System is a Java-based application developed using Spring technologies.
-It facilitates online consultations between doctors and patients, manages patient health records, handles prescription management, and provides a secure platform for communication.

-## Business Case

-Telemedicine systems play a crucial role in modern healthcare by improving accessibility and efficiency.
-This project aims to provide developers with insights into essential features of telemedicine systems, focusing on security, data integrity, and user interaction.

-## Architecture & Technologies Used

-### Backend Framework

-- **Spring Boot**: Facilitates rapid development and deployment of Java applications.

-### Security

-- **Spring Security**: Provides authentication and secures API endpoints.

-### Data Handling

-- **Spring Data JPA**: Simplifies data access and persistence.

-### API

-- **RESTful services using Spring Web**: Processes data for doctors and patients.

-### Database Schema

-- **Patients**: id, name, email, phone, medical_history
-- **Doctors**: id, name, specialization, schedule
-- **Appointments**: id, patient_id, doctor_id, date, time, status
-- **Prescriptions**: id, patient_id, doctor_id, medication, dosage, duration

-## User Stories

-### Patients

-- Register and log in to the system.
-- View available doctors and their schedules.
-- Book online consultations.
-- Communicate with doctors during consultations.
-- Receive and view prescriptions and medical records.

-### Doctors

-- Log in to the system.
-- View their schedules.
-- Conduct online consultations.
-- Access patient medical history.
-- Write prescriptions and update medical records.

-### System Requirements

-- Validate user credentials securely.
-- Manage user sessions to ensure data protection.
-- Process appointments and prescriptions accurately and securely.
-- Provide real-time updates on appointment statuses.
+## Overview

+The Telemedicine System is a comprehensive Java-based application developed using Spring technologies.
+It aims to revolutionize healthcare delivery by providing a platform for online consultations, managing patient health records, handling prescription management, and enabling seamless communication between doctors and patients.

+## Key Features

+### For Patients

+- **User Registration and Authentication**: Patients can securely register and log in to the system.
+- **Doctor Discovery**: View available doctors, their specialties, and schedules.
+- **Appointment Management**: Book, reschedule, and cancel appointments with doctors online.
+- **Consultation Interface**: Communicate with doctors via secure, real-time messaging during consultations.
+- **Medical Records**: Access and update personal medical records, including viewing prescriptions and medical history.

+### For Doctors

+- **Secure Login**: Access the system securely with authentication.
+- **Schedule Management**: View and manage consultation schedules.
+- **Consultation Tools**: Conduct online consultations with access to patient medical histories.
+- **Prescription Management**: Write and manage prescriptions directly within the system.
+- **Medical Record Updates**: Update patient medical records after consultations.

+### System-wide

+- **Authentication and Security**: Utilizes Spring Security for robust authentication and session management, ensuring data privacy and user confidentiality.
+- **Database Integration**: Integrated with PostgreSQL via Spring Data JPA, ensuring efficient data management and persistence.
+- **RESTful API**: Implements RESTful services using Spring Web, providing a scalable and flexible API for seamless integration with frontend or other systems.
+- **Real-time Updates**: Provides real-time updates on appointment statuses and ensures timely feedback to users.

+## Business Benefits

+- **Accessibility**: Improves access to healthcare services, particularly in remote or underserved areas.
+- **Efficiency**: Streamlines the appointment booking process, reducing administrative overhead and wait times.
+- **Security**: Ensures data integrity and patient confidentiality through secure authentication and session management.
+- **Scalability**: Designed using Spring Boot, enabling easy scaling and future enhancements.
+- **Compliance**: Adheres to healthcare data regulations and best practices, ensuring legal compliance and trustworthiness.

 ## API Endpoints

-### Authentication and Session Management
+### Authentication

-- **POST /auth/register**: Register a new user.
+- `POST /auth/register`: Register a new user (patient or doctor).
-- **POST /auth/login**: Authenticate user and create a session.
+- `POST /auth/login`: Authenticate user credentials and create a session.
-- **POST /auth/logout**: Terminate the session.
+- `POST /auth/logout`: Terminate the user session.

-### Appointment Operations
+### Appointments

-- **GET /doctors**: List all doctors and their schedules.
+- `GET /doctors`: Retrieve a list of doctors with their schedules.
-- **POST /appointments**: Book a new online consultation.
+- `POST /appointments`: Book a new appointment with a doctor.
-- **PUT /appointments/{id}**: Reschedule an existing consultation.
+- `PUT /appointments/{id}`: Reschedule an existing appointment.
-- **DELETE /appointments/{id}**: Cancel a consultation.
+- `DELETE /appointments/{id}`: Cancel an appointment.
-- **GET /appointments**: View consultation history.
+- `GET /appointments`: View appointment history for the patient.

 ### Medical Records and Prescriptions

-- **GET /patients/{id}/records**: View patient's medical records.
+- `GET /patients/{id}/records`: Retrieve the medical records of a patient.
-- **PUT /patients/{id}/records**: Update patient's medical records.
+- `PUT /patients/{id}/records`: Update the medical records of a patient.
-- **GET /patients/{id}/prescriptions**: View patient's prescriptions.
+- `GET /patients/{id}/prescriptions`: Retrieve prescriptions issued to a patient.
-- **POST /patients/{id}/prescriptions**: Create a new prescription.
+- `POST /patients/{id}/prescriptions`: Create a new prescription for a patient.

-## Acceptance Criteria
+## Technology Stack

-### Spring Boot Application Setup

-- Configure a Spring Boot application with Gradle.
-- Include dependencies for Spring Boot, Spring Data JPA, Spring Security, and Spring Web.
+- **Backend**: Java, Spring Boot, Spring Security, Spring Data JPA

-### Database and Entity Configuration

-- Define JPA entities for Patients, Doctors, Appointments, and Prescriptions.
-- Set up a PostgreSQL database for data storage.
+- **Database**: PostgreSQL

-### User Authentication

-- Implement secure login functionality using email and password authentication.
-- Manage user sessions securely.

-### Appointment and Prescription Processing

-- Develop API endpoints to handle appointment bookings, rescheduling, and cancellations.
-- Implement functionalities for doctors to manage patient records and prescriptions.

-### API Documentation

-- Use Swagger for documenting API endpoints.
+- **API Documentation**: Swagger
-- Include detailed descriptions of request/response models, error messages, and status codes.

-### Testing

-- Write integration tests to validate critical functionalities.
-- Ensure robust error handling and graceful recovery from exceptions.

 ## Getting Started

 To run the Telemedicine System locally:

 1. Clone this repository.
-2. Set up a PostgreSQL database and configure the connection in `application.properties`.
+2. Configure PostgreSQL database settings in `application.properties`.
-3. Build the project using Gradle.
+3. Build and run the application using Gradle.
-4. Run the application.
+4. Access the API documentation via Swagger UI (`http://localhost:8090/swagger-ui.html`).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Inspired by the need for accessible healthcare solutions.
-- Thanks to the Spring Boot and Java communities for their robust frameworks and libraries.